Common Foot and Ankle Problems Successfully Treated by SoCal Podiatrist Dr. Vladimir Zeetser

 This general category results in pain to the inside (medial aspect) of the heel which can occur suddenly or have a gradual onset.
 It occurs from excessive tension on the plantar fascia, the tendon attaching on the bottom of the heel bone, which results in microtearing and inflammation.
 With time and continued stress, the muscle pulls at its attachment to the heel bone and eventually produces a calcified spur visible on x-ray.

-Flat Foot Deformity
+Flat Foot Deformity Treatment

 This condition can be congenital or acquired and typically results in hyperpronation of the subtalar joint in the foot.
 A variety of other causes occur as well.
 Gradually, the medial arch collapses and the foot becomes progressively flatter.
+As the deformity continues, the shape of the foot is drastically altered and the bones, joints and soft tissue structures deteriorate.
+If caught early in life, this can be corrected with relatively simple surgical procedures such as a subtalar joint implant.
+Later in life, this becomes more difficult and more extensive surgery may be required.
+Conservative care typically consists of high quality custom foot orthotics.

 Neuromas

 Enlarged benign growths of nerves, most commonly between the third and fourth toes.
 They are caused by tissue rubbing against and irritating the nerves.
 The symptoms include burning, numbness or cramping between the toes or in the ball of the foot.
+Pressure from ill-fitting shoes or abnormal bone structure can also lead to this condition.
+Treatments include orthoses (shoe inserts) and/or cortisone or alcohol injections, but surgical decompression or removal of the nerve is sometimes necessary.
+New techniques such as cryoablation (freezing the nerve) or radiofrequency ablation have shown promise as well.

 Hallux Pinch Callus